Lukas-Heiligenbrunner/RGB-Arduino-BT-Eagle-PCB-Case/README.md

-# RGB-Arduino-BT-Eagle
+# What´s that?

-Eagle files for Project
+On this Repo you can get the Eagle files for the print and an aporopriate case.